 Most urgent is to draw the lessons from the recent crisis–from the global roller-coaster which started 4 years ago, and reached a decisive turn in Europe in early 2010 when the Greek problem

 exploded upon the stage.

-Here was a marvelous metaphor to conjure up the economic highs and lows of the past four years…except that it’s been mainly a descent since 2007.
+Here was a marvellous metaphor to conjure up the economic highs and lows of the past four years…except that it’s been mainly a descent since 2007.

 And was there some forethought in the word link of the “Greek problem” and “the stage”?
 I think so.
 But the speaker was too polite to mention either Greek tragedies, Greek choruses, siren voices or Herculean efforts.

 Enough.
-This was a worthy speech from a speaker who’s often overlooked in the drama that is Eurozone realpolitik.
+This was a worthy speech from a speaker who we often overlook in the drama that is Eurozone realpolitik.

 You can explore a whole range of public speaking tips and tips for presenters with our series of top tips, podcasts and videos.
 And, with more than 100 top tips, there’s something for every speech occasion.
 And, when you feel the need to really boost your public speaking skills, then a well-earned training session will always do the trick.
 So, when the time is right, please don’t hesitate to get in touch.